riccardoberta/autonomous-agents/README.md

 1. Introduction to autonomous agents and reinforcement learning
 2. Markov Decision Processes (MDPs)
-3. Dynamic Programming for reinforcement learning
+3. Dynamic Programming
-4. Monte Carlo methods
-5. Temporal Difference (TD) learning
-6. Q-learning and SARSA algorithms
-7. Function approximation in reinforcement learning
-8. Policy gradient methods
-9. Exploration and exploitation strategies
-10. Deep Reinforcement Learning
+4. Exploration vs Exploitation
+5. Policy Evaluation
+6. Policy Improvement
+7. Model-based methods
+8. Neural-fitted Q
+9. Value-based methods
+10. Policy-based methods
+11. Actor-Critic methods
+12. Advanced algorithms

 By accessing the GitHub repository, you will have access to the lecture materials, including slides and notebooks, to further explore and study the course topics.